Correlations Between Human Mobility and Social Interaction Reveal General Activity Patterns: Abstract

-\begin{sciabstract} We investigate the dynamics and interplay between human communication, movement, and social proximity by analyzing data collected from smartphones distributed among 638 individuals.
-The main question we consider is: to what extent do individuals act according to patterns shared across an entire population?
-Based on statistics of the entire population, we successfully predict 71\% of the activity and 85\% of the inactivity involved in communication, movement, and social proximity.
-We find that individual level statistics only result in marginally better predictions, indicating a high degree of shared activity patterns across the population.
-Finally, we predict short-term activity patterns using a generalized linear model, which suggests that a simple linear description might be sufficient to explain a wide range of actions, whether they be of social or of physical character. \end{sciabstract}
+A day in the life of a person involves a broad range of activities which are common across many people.
+Going beyond diurnal cycles, a central question is: to what extent do individuals act according to patterns shared across an entire population?
+Here we investigate the interplay between different activity types, namely communication, motion, and physical proximity by analyzing data collected from smartphones distributed among 638 individuals.
+We explore two central questions: Which underlying principles govern the formation of the activity patterns?
+Are the patterns specific to each individual or shared across the entire population?
+We find that statistics of the entire population allows us to successfully predict 71\% of the activity and 85\% of the inactivity involved in communication, mobility, and physical proximity.
+Surprisingly, individual level statistics only result in marginally better predictions, indicating that a majority of activity patterns are shared across {our sample population}.
+Finally, we predict short-term activity patterns using a generalized linear model, which suggests that a simple linear description might be sufficient to explain a wide range of actions, whether they be of social or of physical character.